Is Chevallier-Polarski-Linder dark energy a mirage?: Summary and conclusions

-\acknowledgments MA acknowledges support from the Basque Government Grant No. PRE\_2024\_1\_0229.
-MA, IA and RL are supported by the Basque Government Grant IT1628-22, and by Grant PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033, by ``ERDF A way of making Europ').
-IA is also supported by the Grant Juan de la Cierva funded by MICIU/AEI/10.13039/501100011033 and by “ESF+”.
-The research of VS is funded by the Polish National Science Centre grant No. DEC-2021/43/O/ST9/00664.
+\acknowledgments M.~A.~acknowledges support from the Basque Government Grant No.~PRE\_2024\_1\_0229.
+M.~A., I.~A., and R.~L.~are supported by the Basque Government Grant No.~IT1628-22, and by Grant No.~PID2021-123226NB-I00 (funded by MCIN/AEI/10.13039/501100011033, by ``ERDF A way of making Europe'').
+I.~A.~is also supported by the Grant Juan de la Cierva funded by MICIU/AEI/10.13039/501100011033 and by “ESF+”.
+The research of V.~S.~is funded by the Polish National Science Centre Grant No.~DEC-2021/43/O/ST9/00664.
 This article is based upon work from the COST Action CA21136 - “Addressing observational tensions in cosmology with systematics and fundamental physics (CosmoVerse)”, supported by COST - “European Cooperation in Science and Technology”.